-Behind the Shot(s): Sand Dunes in the Fog
+Behind the Shot: Sand Dunes in the Fog

 I used the Mavic 2 Pro drone for all of these photos (see our review), which has a one-inch type sensor and a fixed 28mm equivalent focal length.

 I could talk all day about how much I love that drone (and DJI does not sponsor us – if they did, I’d probably never shut up about it), but there’s no denying that a one-inch type sensor is pretty small.
 It’s large for a drone, but a full-frame sensor has almost 8× the area by comparison.
-So, even at base ISO, you’ll start to see some noise on the Mavic 2 Pro, especially once you start post-processing.
+So, even at base ISO, you’ll see some noise on the Mavic 2 Pro, especially once you start post-processing.

 My preferred solution is to take a burst of several images, stack them together in Photoshop, and average out the noise.
 We have a full tutorial on how to do that here.